Who made Aarogya Setu? A list

 - Amit Kumar

-- Hari Haran M
+- Hari Haran M.

 - Syed Hasan Mahmood

-Note: Update (May 27, 2020 3:34 pm): After the article was published, the list was updated with the missing names.
-Those have been added in bold above.
-Originally published on May 27, 2020 at 1:18 pm.